underscoreio/essential-slick/src/pages/basics.md

 }
 ~~~

+This format comes from the [Typesafe Config](link-config) library, which is also used by Akka and the Play framework.

 The parameters we're providing are intended to configure the underlying JDBC layer.
 The `url` parameter is the standard [JDBC connection URL][link-jdbc-connection-url], and the `driver` parameter is the fully qualified class name of the JDBC driver for our chosen DBMS.
-In this case we're creating an in-memory database called `"chapter01"` and configuring H2 to keep the data around indefinitely when no connections are open.
-H2-specific JDBC URLs are discussed in detail in the [H2 documentation][link-h2-jdbc-url].
+In this case we're creating an in-memory database called `"chapter01"`.

+By default the H2 in-memory database is deleted when the last connection is closed.
+As we will be running multiple connections in our examples, we enable `keepAliveConnection` to keep the data around until our program completes.

+Slick manages database connections and transactions using auto-commit.
+We'll see how to manually manage starting, committing, and rolling back transactions in [Chapter 3](#Modifying).

 <div class="callout callout-info">
 **JDBC**